csia-pme/dreambooth-demo/README.md

 You now have the latest "state" of the experiment both for the code and the data.
 You can now run the experiment.

 You can run the experiment using DVC.
-It is an abstraction of the three stages `prepre`, `train` and `infere`.
+It is an abstraction of the three stages `prepre`, `train` and `infer`.
 Or you can run the stages individually.
 Depending on the state of the data you pulled from the S3 bucket, DVC might skip some stages as their dependencies are unchanged.
 If you want to force the execution of a stage you can use the `--force` flag or to force the execution of all stages you can use the `--force-all` flag.

 To run all at once with DVC you can do :